 These days, most buyers will qualify themselves as potential customers.
 So it’s important to extend your nurture stages beyond just trying to find a new lead.
 Given the fact that buying committees are over 6 people (and growing) it’s not just a lead-first approach anymore.
 This is why marketers are focusing on account-first strategies to accelerate accounts through the funnel.

 Why You Need a Full-Funnel Marketing Approach

-The marketing funnel is not a new concept to seasoned marketers.
-But focusing on just one funnel can cause you to miss out on new opportunities.
+Full-funnel is not a new concept to seasoned marketers.
+But focusing on just the top of the funnel can cause you to miss out on new opportunities.
 Which is why at RollWorks, we like to take a “Double Funnel” approach.

 By using a lead generation strategy alongside account-based marketing, you can engage both your big and small prospects with the appropriate marketing approach.
 Using a demand-gen funnel you can get a high volume of leads.

-Meanwhile, using an account-based funnel, you can make sure your outbound efforts are bringing in the big accounts that are harder to get to.
+Meanwhile, by using an ABM full funnel marketing strategy, you can make sure your outbound efforts are bringing in the big accounts that are harder to get to.
 You can read more about the Double Funnel approach here.

-And taking a full-funnel approach allows you to create personalized messaging for your leads at each stage of the funnel.
+And taking a full-funnel marketing approach allows you to create personalized messaging for your leads at each stage including the bottom of the funnel.
 Here are three reasons you need a full-funnel marketing strategy:

 Consumers now have access to an enormous amount of information online.
 A study found that 92% of buyers that visit your website for the first time are not ready to make a purchase.